canonical/vanilla-framework/templates/docs/layouts/documentation.md

 At the large breakpoint, the content area is further divided into an aside (3 columns) and a main content area (9 columns).

-At smaller breakpoints, the aside is moved offscreen and shown / hidden using a toggle.
+At smaller breakpoints, the aside is moved off-screen and shown / hidden using a toggle.

 #### Header